McManning/Coherence/Documentation~/plugins/sending_events.rst

             self.send_event('Foo', msg)

-You can define as many different events and payload structures as you want for your plugin.
+You can define as many different events and payload structures as you want for your component.

-Event IDs and payloads **are not shared** between different plugins so in order to receive the event in Unity you will need to create a matching plugin with the same name and handlers for your event:
+In Unity, define your matching component and handlers:

 .. code-block:: C#